Blog Archives

 Contemporary interiors with some Art Deco features.
 Notice the zebra skin on the left.

 Art Deco: is a highly decorative design style that originated in Paris in the early 1920s and flourished internationally, tapering off in popularity towards the 1940s.
 Considered to be a lavish, eclectic form of elegant and stylish Modernism, it was also said to be influenced by Cubism and Futurism and various other design styles.
 Art Deco design made use of symmetrical geometric shapes – faceted forms, trapezoidal, chevron patterns, ziggurat-shapes, sunburst motifs, and jumbled shapes – inspired by Greco-Roman, Egyptian, African and Aztec designs.
 Art Deco furniture frequently featured marquetry, inlay, enamelling and other techniques to create surface interest.
 The use of opulent, exotic woods and materials such as stingray and zebra skin was also evident.
-Vivid, bold colours was often used but later subdued into a white, black, and metallic colour palette that is often identified with Art Deco today.
+Vivid, bold colours were often used but later subdued into a white, black, and metallic colour palette that is often identified with Art Deco today.
 Furniture and interiors combined sleek curves with angular forms often reminiscent of simplified earlier decorative styles.

 I think the Palm Court lounge in Shanghai (image on the left) is a gorgeous contemporary interpretation of Art Deco.
 Right is a bold black & white contemporary Art Deco room in the Hotel Borg, Iceland.